Test in a live environment

-This article will show you how to create a DataTable in C# and then export data to an Excel document using the IronXL .NET Excel library.
+Today, we will be exploring how to create a DataTable in C# and export its data to an Excel document using IronXL, a powerful .NET Excel library.

 With IronXL, you can save or export data in different formats like XLS and XLSX, CSV data and TSV, JSON, XML and HTML, Binary and Byte Array.
-It helps edit metadata, workbook permissions and passwords, edit formulas, edit layout, work with cell range and cell styles and many more Excel features.
+It also boasts strong workbook security features such as adding permissions & passwords and allows you to edit the workbook metadata.

-To use IronXL in exporting data from DataTable to an Excel file in C#, the following components need to be installed on the local computer.
+To use IronXL in exporting data from datatable to Excel file in C#, we need the following components to be installed on local computer.
 Let's have a look at them one by one.

-1. Visual Studio - Visual Studio is the IDE for C# programming and must be installed.
-You can download and install the latest version from the Visual Studio website.
+Visual Studio - Visual Studio is the IDE for C# programming and must be installed.
+You can download and install latest version from Visual Studio website.

-• Once the IDE is set, a Console Application/Windows Forms needs to be created which will help to export DataTable to Excel.
-The following screenshots show how to create a project.
+Once the IDE is set up, a Console application/Windows form needs to be created which will help to export datatable to Excel.
+Following screenshots show how to create a project.

 After clicking Create in the last screenshot, the project with the name "DemoApp" is created.

-2. IronXL library - the library must be downloaded and installed in the Visual Studio project.
+IronXL library - The IronXL library must be downloaded and installed in the Visual Studio project.
 There are multiple ways to do it.

-• Using Visual Studio - It provides NuGet Package Manager to install IronXL.
+Using Visual Studio - It provides the NuGet Package Manager to install IronXL.
 You can access it via the Tools menu or Solution Explorer.
 The following screenshots help to install IronXL.
+First, navigate to "Tools" in the top bar, or right-click within your solution explorer.

-3. Add Necessary Namespaces - To create a DataTable and use IronXL, both should be referenced on top of the Program.cs file.
+Add Necessary Namespaces - To create datatable and use IronXL, both should be referenced on top of the Program.cs file.

 using IronXL; //add reference...